 If you are in England, you can get help from an NHS Complaints Advocate.
 Contact your local Healthwatch to find out who provides Independent Health Complaints Advocacy in your local area.

-If you are in Scotland, contact the Scottish Independent Advocacy Alliance.
+If you are in Scotland, contact the Patient Advice and Support Service.

 If you are in Wales, contact Advocacy Support Cymru.

 If you are in Northern Ireland, contact the Patient and Client Council.

 Citizens Advice Bureau also provides information and advice about making complaints.

 If your treatment was provided by the NHS, you can contact the NHS instead if you would rather not go directly to the practice.

 If you have already made a formal approach to the practice, and the problem has not been resolved, you can contact the Dental Complaints Service (DCS).

 The DCS provides a free and impartial service to help private dental patients and dental professionals to settle complaints about private dental care fairly and efficiently.